 Additionally, the feeling of being fully present encourages the notion that mixed reality is a reality, allowing the student to participate in whatever it is they are trying to understand.

-The uplifting feeling of existing in a virtual world addresses all of your senses, something that a passage from a journal or monotonal lecture simply cannot do.
+The uplifting feeling of existing in a virtual world address all of your senses, something that a passage from a journal or monotonal lecture simply cannot do.

 Take, for instance, listening to the news about how others live across the world, versus placing yourself in that part of the world.
 Which proves to be a better experience?
 Not only is engagement a huge benefit to using virtual learning, but so is emotive connection.